ganeshpadole1/CoadableWithNetworking/README.md

 # CoadableWithNetworking
-Used Coadable protocol to decode son from url.
+Used Coadable protocol to decode json from url.
 TableView has search capacity.